d2si/sovereign-keys/README.md

 You can use Session Manager to connect to the `ec2-sovereign-keys-test-customer-test-instance` EC2 instance.

-If you prefer another method, use Session Manager initialy to configure your prefered method.
+If you prefer another method, use Session Manager initially to configure your preferred method.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Validate the API is really working

-It can be usefull to convince yourself that the API is indeed behaving as expected.
+Before trusting your most-critical secrets to it, it can be useful to convince yourself that the API is indeed behaving as expected.
 The script located at `utils/functional-testing.sh` in the repo does that.

 It is also available in the HOME directory of `ec2-user` on the `ec2-sovereign-keys-test-customer-test-instance`.
 You can launch it from there.